 Can you get protection on a personal loan?

 Yes.
-Loan protection insurance is available for several different kinds of loans, including personal loans.
-Some lenders may offer their own assistance programs for borrowers who are having trouble making payments.
+Loan protection insurance is available for several types of loans, including personal loans.
+Some lenders also offer hardship assistance programs for borrowers who run into trouble making payments due to unexpected circumstances.

 What is loan protection insurance?